-- Throughout the Mediterranean, species should be afforded legal protection by the Contracting Parties in countries where they breed, winter or occur during migration, as per the guidelines provided by SPA/RAC (see para.5). - Legislation should include dissuasive penalties. - Assessment of environmental impact on these species and their habitats by any type of development should be legally obligatory.
+- the Contracting Parties in countries where they breed, winter or occur during migration, as per the guidelines provided by SPA/RAC (see para.5). - Legislation should include dissuasive penalties. - Assessment of environmental impact on these species and their habitats by any type of development should be legally obligatory.